vanshuwjoshi/Applied-linear-model-final-project/README.md

 # Applied-linear-model-final-peoject
-Prediction model using Elastic regression
+Created a prediction model using Elastic regression to find the relation ship between leukocyte telomere length and independent variables such as dioxins, furans, organic chlorine compounds.